THE ROYAL CONSTITUTION OF VOLLETNIA

 Section 6.
 Bills and Acts.

-(a) Every bill originating in the Parliament shall, before it becomes a law, be presented to the Imperial Chancellor.
-If he approves he shall sign it and the bill shall be presented to the King for his approval.
-If the King does not return the bill to the Imperial Chancellor within 30 days, the bill becomes law.
+(a) Every bill originating in the Polinsraadt shall, before it becomes a law, be presented to the King by the Chancellor.
+If he approves he shall sign it and the bill shall become law.
+If the King does not return the bill to the Imperial Chancellor within 30 days, the bill becomes moot.
 If he disapproves he shall return it to the Imperial Chancellor.
-However, if the bill is not signed by the Imperial Chancellor it shall be returned, with the objections to the Parliament who shall enter the objections at large in their journal, and proceed to reconsider it.
-If after reconsideration, four fifths of the Parliament shall agree to pass the bill it shall become law.
-But in all such cases the votes shall be determined by yeas and nays and the names of the persons shall be entered on the journal of the Parliament.
-If any bill shall not be rejected by the Imperial Chancellor within 60 days after it shall be presented to him, the same shall be law in like manner as if he had signed it, unless the Parliament by their adjournment prevent its return, or unless the King or Imperial Chancellor is prevented physically from returning it by extraneous circumstances, in which case it shall not be law.
+However, if the bill is not signed by the King it shall be returned, with the objections to the Chancellor who shall enter the objections at large in their journal, and proceed to reconsider it.
+If after reconsideration, seven of the nine of the Parliament shall agree to pass the bill it shall become law.
+But in all such cases the votes shall be determined by yeas and nays and the names of the persons shall be entered on the journal of the Polinsraadt.
+If any bill shall not be rejected by the King within 60 days after it shall be presented to him, the same shall be law in like manner as if he had signed it, unless the Parliament by their adjournment prevent its return, or unless the King or Imperial Chancellor is prevented physically from returning it by extraneous circumstances, in which case it shall not be law.

 (c) Laws passed by parliament can be declared unconstitutional if the majority of Grand Council declares it to be so.